furtidev/furtidev.github.io/content/blog/plankton_devlog_1.md

 ## What's next?
 My main focus for now is going to be on the AST, since it's still premature and I want to make it full-fledged before moving on to interpreters and compilers.

-If you have any feedback or suggestions regarding my approach, feel free to comment below or send me an email on: [furtidev@poto.cafe](mailto:furtidev@poto.cafe).
+If you have any feedback or suggestions regarding my approach, feel free to comment below or send me an email on: [furtidev@tuta.io](mailto:furtidev@tuta.io).
 Until next time!